aws-samples/aurora-postgresql-pgvector/README.md

 You will need:

 - An AWS account with permissions for the services used by the selected lab.
-- Amazon Bedrock model access for labs that generate embeddings or text.
+- Amazon Bedrock model access (Claude Sonnet 5, Claude Haiku 4.5, and Titan Text Embeddings V2) for labs that generate embeddings or text.
-- Access to an Aurora PostgreSQL cluster with the `vector` extension enabled.
+- An Aurora PostgreSQL 18.3 cluster with the `vector` extension enabled.
-- Python 3.11+ and PostgreSQL client tools.
+- Python 3.13+ and PostgreSQL client tools.

 Most labs include their own `requirements.txt`, `.env` example, notebook, or Streamlit app.
 Start with the README in the lab directory you want to run.